friedbrice/shuffled/README.md

 Use `make compile` to compile a native binary with optimizations.

-Use `make test` to run unit tests in interpreted mode (slow).
+Use `make test` to run unit tests in interpreted mode (without optimizations).

 Use `make run` to exercise the native binary against the sample input.

-## Considerations

-The present implementation does not complete the final test case in a reasonable amount of time.